webida/webida-server/README.md

     $ node unit-manager.js

 Then, unit-manager.js just loads configuration file and run all server instance which specified in the configuration file.
-In other words, all server runs in single process. and you can see server's log in one console.
+In other words, all server runs in single process. and you can see server's log in single console.

 # Server runs as distributed instance
 Our server consist of various servers like auth, fs, app, build, ntf ..so on.